< Back to all articles

 By spreading decision-making power across an eclectic community of stakeholders rather than concentrating it on one or several individuals, decentralization-valuing projects aim to promote fair and equitable governing processes and ensure that nobody has excessive influence over a particular product or ecosystem.
 However, it should be noted that some projects prefer to remain pretty centralized governance-wise, even within the DeFi space.

 Another fundamental tenet of decentralized governance is transparency.
 Open access to information, proposals, and voting outcomes is critical to creating trust within the project's community, as well as the whole DeFi community.
 This transparency promotes accountability and encourages stakeholders to engage in governance by providing a clear view of decision-making processes and outcomes.
-As a result, transparency helps ensure the project operates fairly and equitably for everyone involved.
+As a result, it helps ensure the project operates fairly and equitably for everyone involved.

 Common Governance Mechanisms